 How did I start using a prayer rope?

 Amos Smith knew I often prayed the Jesus Prayer.
 Amos sent me a prayer rope.
 It was shipped from Greece.
+It is pictured below.
 Let me share more information about a prayer rope by answering the below three questions.

 this post may contain affiliate links